vivekr-0020/vinay/README.md

 # vinay
-this project belongs to vinay
+this project belongs to vinay and vijay